Kalthoff repeater

-Origin and Production
+Origin and production

 The Kalthoff system originates with a gun which was crafted in Solingen by an unknown member of the Kalthoff family around 1630.
 Members of the family later moved to other areas of Europe, including Denmark, France, The Netherlands, England and Russia.
 The first patent for the Kalthoff system was issued in France by Louis XIII to Guillaume Kalthoff in 1640.
 This patent specified muskets and pistols that were capable of firing 8-10 shots with a single loading, while retaining the weight, length and handing of a standard firearm.
 A year later in 1641, Peter Kalthoff obtained a Dutch patent for a rifle which could fire 29 rounds before reloading.
 This patent did not specify the mechanism by which the gun worked, but mentioned that he would be able to perfect the design within a year.
 Later that year, another Dutch patent was granted to an individual named Hendrick Bartmans.
 This patent specified a gun with separate magazines for powder and ball, a 30 shot capacity, and a trigger guard that could be rotated to reload the weapon.
 Bartmans made a magazine rifle following his patent around 1642, which likely used a snaplock, though it is now missing from the gun.
-In 1645 Peter Kalthoff made a wheellock magazine rifle.
+In 1645, Peter Kalthoff made a wheellock magazine rifle.
 This weapon is engraved with the text "Das Erste" (the first).
 He made another repeating firearm in 1646, a wheellock which functioned in much the same way his previous weapon did.
 This weapon carries an inscription on the barrel just in front of the breech, which asserts a 30 round capacity.
 That year he also made a repeating flintlock, which was given to the Danish Prince Frederik.
-The weapon was constructed in Flensburg, and was the first flintlock weapon to be made in Germany.
+The weapon was constructed in Flensburg, and was the first flintlock weapon to be made in modern Germany.
 Most repeaters made by Peter use a smooth, rounded trigger guard held in place by a rear trigger.
 Repeaters made by Matthias Kalthoff, who also worked in Denmark, have an initially straight trigger guard with a right angle formed by the carrier.
 They do not have a release trigger, and use a straight rod for retention of the lever.
-Guns by Mathias carry dates ranging from 1650 to 1679.
+Guns by Matthias carry dates ranging from 1650 to 1679.

 In 1649, a pair of repeating pistols made by a gunsmith with the surname Kalthoff were reported to have been sent to King Frederik III.
 Two pistols using the Kalthoff system are held at the National Museum of Denmark, but it can not be confirmed that these are the pistols mentioned.